 In the months and years ahead, parents may experience painful reminders from expected and unexpected sources, including:

-- Packing away the layette (items bought for the baby such as a cot, pram and clothes) to be stored or given away
+- packing away items bought for the baby (such as a cot, pram and clothes) to be stored or given away

-- Special dates – such as the child’s birthday, estimated due date or death anniversary
+- special dates – such as the child’s birthday, estimated due date or anniversary of their death

-- For months or even years, parents may note when their child was due to reach certain milestones, such as crawling, walking and talking
+- when their child was due to reach certain milestones, such as crawling, walking and talking

-- Possibly being excessively vigilant or protective over other or later children
+- being excessively vigilant or protective over other children

 Suggestions for grieving parents

-- Take your time with the difficult task of packing or giving away the layette.
+- Take your time with the difficult task of packing or giving away the items bought for the baby.
 Dealing with the physical reminders of your expectations and hopes is an important and often painful part of grieving.

-- Contact bereavement services or self-help groups such as SIDS and Kids Victoria or Stillbirth and Neonatal Death Support (SANDS) for information, advice and support.
+- Contact bereavement services or self-help groups such as for information, advice and support.